mmbman/Katagiri/zazen-instruction.md

 Do you have questions about zazen?
 Any questions?

-**Question:** Is there any mantra or anything that you use during meditation?
+**Question:** Is there any mantra or anything used during meditation?

 **Katagiri Roshi:** No. No mantra.
-Okay? *[He laughs.]* That’s pretty hard, but... nothing brought into your zazen.
-So all you have to do is just take best care of your zazen, using the physical body, and mind.
+Okay? *[He laughs.]* That’s pretty hard, but... [bring nothing] into your zazen.
+All you have to do is just take best care of your zazen, using the physical body, and mind.
 That’s all you have to do.
-If you bring something extra, so-called *mantra*, so-called statements given by Jesus or Buddha, et cetera, that is extra. *Extra* means here is one thing; something extra here.
+If you bring something extra, so-called *mantra*, so-called statements given by Jesus, or Buddha, et cetera, that is *extra*.

+“Extra” means “here is one thing, [but there is] something extra here.”
 If you have an *extra*, you can see this finger objectively, you cannot be exactly subjective.
-Do you understand?
-If you do zazen, you must be zazen.
+If you do zazen, *you must be zazen*.
 You must be zazen.
 But if you bring a mantra or whatever it is, it’s extra.
-So through the mantra you can touch the zazen: “Ha ha, good zazen.” *[He laughs.]* But that is already you stir up the water to make it dirty.
+So through the mantra you can touch the zazen: “Ha ha, good zazen!” *[He laughs.]* But that is already you stirring up the water, making it dirty.
 Do you understand?

 #### 4 - 1:37

 **Question:** Could you go over the eyes again?
 They are staring at an area, not a spot?
 Is that what you said?

-**Katagiri Roshi:** Don’t stare at one point on the floor.
-For instance tiny things; if you stare at it for long, you can make a visualization of light: blue light, green light, sometimes animal face, sometimes human face comes up, on the floor.
+**Katagiri Roshi:** Uh... don’t stare at one point on the floor.
+For instance, tiny things.
+If you stare at [tiny things] for a long time, you can make visualizations of light: blue light, green light; sometimes an animal face, sometimes a human face comes up, on the floor.
 It’s very natural.

 So don’t glare at one point.

-So that’s why I told you, just cast your eyes down on the floor, looking a little broad area, in the same distance as your sitting height.
+That’s why I told you, just cast your eyes down on the floor, looking at a little broad area, and in the same distance as your sitting height.
 That’s pretty good.
-Because when you see the visualization of animal face or human face from the floor [stains], that means indication of your eye nerve exhausting, completely exhaust.
+Because when you see the visualization of an animal face or human face from the floor [markings], that is an indication of your eye nerve [being completely exhausted].
 So you can see the light.
 Do you understand what I mean?
-If you exhaust physically and mentally, well, very naturally you can see something.
+If you exhaust [yourself] physically and mentally, well, very naturally you can see something.

-So in zazen it very clearly comes up, in many ways.
-Light, or sometimes voice coming in. *[He laughs.]* Sometimes you’re really sensitive, too sensitive – sensitive to the sound, sensitive to the quietness.
+So in zazen it very clearly comes up, in many ways: light, or sometimes a voice coming in. *[He laughs.]* Sometimes you’re really sensitive; too sensitive.
+Sensitive to the sound, sensitive to the quietness.
 That is already your nerves are exhausted.
 Don’t use your nerves too much.
 Just let go of your nerves, your external and internal organs.
-That is pretty hard, but through zazen, if you just follow this way of zazen, you can do it.
+That is pretty hard.
+But if you just follow this way of zazen, you can do it.

 But sometimes you can close your eyes, for a while.
-Because open eyes is a way of living.
-If you open your eyes, this is a philosophy: how much you be involved in the human world.
-If you open your eyes wide, that’s too much, you’re involved too much in the world. *[He laughs.]* Politics, or whatever it is.
+Because opening your eyes is a way of living.
+If you open your eyes, this is a philosophy: how much you should be involved in the human world.
+If you open your eyes wide, that’s too much! *[He laughs.]* You’re involved too much in the world – politics, or whatever it is.
 So you cannot get out.
 On the other hand, if you really hate the human world and you try to withdraw, that is also trouble.
-That is closing eyes.
-If you withdraw, you can become alone, but still you have lots of problems because already you have had lots of preconceptions in your head.
-So if you become alone, you really enjoy your “visualizations.”
-Nobody interrupts you; that is a problem, though.
-Nobody tells you; nobody there.
-You can be just alone, and then you can play with your own [preconceptions].
+That is closing the eyes.
+If you withdraw, you can be alone – but still you have lots of problems, because already you have lots of preconceptions in your head.
+So if you become alone, you really enjoy your “visualizations”.
+Nobody interrupts you.
+That is a problem, though.
+Nobody tells you [anything]; nobody there.
+You can just be alone, and then you can play with your own [preconceptions].
 That is a problem.

-So that’s why open your eyes just slightly.
-That means contacting with object outside, external world.
-Just slightly.
+So that’s why [we say] open your eyes just slightly.
+That means contacting with the object outside, the external world – just slightly.
 And then it gives you suggestions: “Hey, what are you thinking?”
 So you can come back to yourself.
-That’s why this is just slightly open.
+That’s why [we say] “just slightly open.”

 #### 4 - 5:48

 **Question:** What is *shikantaza*?

 **Katagiri Roshi:** *Shikantaza*. *Shikan* means...
-I don’t know how to translate... *Shikan* is in this case a noun and also and adverb. *Shikan* means *wholeheartedly* or *wholeheartedness*.
-Just like smoke going straight up in the sky without moving, because there is no wind.
+I don’t know how to translate... *Shikan* is in this case a noun and also an adverb. *Shikan* means *wholeheartedly* or *wholeheartedness*.
+Just like smoke going straight up in the sky without moving because there is no wind.
 Just straight up.
 That is the state of your effort.

 **Questioner:** It’s not like a certain type of meditation?